felixbiessmann/active-manifesto/README.md

 # active-manifesto
-An Active Learning approach for the manifesto project
+An Active Learning approach for political text annotation using the manifesto project corpus.

+The experiments are explained in this [manuscript](https://github.com/felixbiessmann/active-manifesto/blob/master/manuscript/active-manifesto.pdf).

+A demo using active learning to annotate texts can be found [here](http://www.rightornot.info/).
+The app uses some annotations to estimate the political bias of annotators in order to recommend 'unbiasing' news.

-## Installation
+## Running experiments
 Create virtualenv:

   `python3.6 -m venv venv`